PHANTOM-Platform/OfflineMOM/README.md

  * [Epsilon](http://www.eclipse.org/epsilon/download/)
  * [MAST](https://mast.unican.es/)

+The tool uses the Python module `websocket-client`, which can be installed with:

+    pip install websocket-client

 Python 3 probably comes with your operating system.
 If you are using MacOS and find you do not have Python 3, it is easy to install using Homebrew.
 [Install Homebrew]/(https://brew.sh/) and then issue the following install command:

 	brew install python3